You have no items in your cart.

 - Natural Materials (straw-bale, rammed earth, brick)

-- Earthship 6 principals (Self heating and cooling; water collection; power generation; reusing materials; treating sewage and growing food)
+- Earthship 6 principles (Self heating and cooling; water collection; power generation; reusing materials; treating sewage and growing food)

 - Other offgrid solutions (biodigester etc.)